mmbman/Katagiri/1986-10-19-Shobogenzo-Kokyo-Talk-2.md

 But teacher, it doesn’t matter.
 [Poor] teacher.

 Well, anyway, this *koan* always happens in our life.
-That’s why we have to see the three points, we have to consider those three points.
+That’s why we have to [...] consider those three points.

 [...]